Tuesday, March 24, 2026

 Botero, the Colombian artist once said, “In art, as long as you have ideas and think, you are bound to deform nature.
 Art is deformation."

 P.S.
-It so happened that I came across Botero's work while I was intrigued by the knowledge that the renowned Hollywood star and Rocky-fame, our lovable Sylvester Stallon painted and exhibited in a gallery which also exhibited Botero's work!
+It so happened that I came across Botero's work while I was intrigued by the knowledge that the renowned Hollywood star and Rocky-fame, Sylvester Stallone painted and exhibited in a gallery which also exhibited Botero's work!

 Monday, September 12, 2011